kursaha/docs/template/TextToSpeech.md

 ### 3. **Wrapper Template Integration**

-- Kursaha only use Whatsapp to send audio messages.Please create Whatsapp template {See demo here}, and then use as a wrapper template in Text To Speech template
+- Kursaha only use Whatsapp to send audio messages.Please create Whatsapp template [see demo here](./Whatsapp.md/#creating-and-managing-whatsapp-templates), and then use as a wrapper template in Text To Speech template
 - For calls with this message, no wrapper ID selection is necessary; direct calling through the channel is available.

 ## Benefits of Text-to-Speech